zmalik/kudo-bridge/examples/statefulsetservice/README.md

 kubectl apply -f examples/statefulsetservice/service.yaml
 ```

-Now we can verify if KUDO Cassandra is installed as expected:
+Now we can verify if KUDO Operator is installed as expected:
 ```
 $ kubectl get operator,operatorversions,instances
 NAME                                 AGE